Bird call classifiers for Zürcher Oberland forests and at the Luppmen, plus quiz

 rasp one note slow medium (1-5 KHz) .

 Typically harsh jay call.
 I would say a contact call usually means 'Here I am', answered by 'Good, here I am.'
 Listening to two jays in the Swiss mountains of Toggenburg, it sounded like 'HEY IDIOT, HERE I AM...WHERE THE HECK ARE YOU?'
 'WHAT?
-YOU HAVEN'T FIGURE IT OUT?
+YOU HAVEN'T FIGURED IT OUT?
 OF COURSE I'M OVER HERE.
 PEABRAIN.'
 On the other hand, anthropomorphism is always dangerous, usually completely wrong approach.

 whoop one note slow medium (3-5 KHz) .